The Singing Detective (film): Plot

-Detective novelist Dan Dark is hospitalized due to a skin disease named psoriasis and crippling psoriatic arthritis.
+Detective novelist Dan Dark is hospitalized due to the skin disease psoriasis and crippling psoriatic arthritis.
 Around doctors and nurses, he occasionally hallucinates them in choreographed musical numbers.
-They attempt to help Dark, but are dismissed by Dark's anger and bitterness towards everyone.
+They attempt to help Dark but are dismissed by Dark's anger and bitterness towards everyone.
 In an attempt to solve his mental issues, the doctors send him to psychiatrist Dr. Gibbon.
 The doctor suspects the thoughts behind these problems are in Dark's novel The Secret Detective, which is about a nightclub singer/private eye, hired by Mark Binney, who takes on a strange case involving prostitutes and two mysterious men.
 He fantasizes about the book during these meetings, with people from the real world acting as the fictional characters.

 After reading some pages, Gibbon thinks Dark may have a problem with women.
 This leads to Dark flashing back to his childhood, when his mother worked as a prostitute and had sex with several men at the home, including his father's business partner.
-People he encountered in his childhood act as characters in fantasies of his novel; his mother is a prostitute, his father's business partner is a rich guy, and two passengers he only once encounter on a bus are thugs.
+People he encountered in his childhood act as characters in fantasies of his novel; his mother is a prostitute, his father's business partner is a rich guy, and two passengers he only once encountered on a bus are thugs.

 Despite his skin condition improving, his attitude worsens after learning a film studio is interested in purchasing the rights for The Singing Detective.
 He is informed of this by his wife Nicola, who also is a prostitute in the book fantasies.
 He is paranoid that Nicola is trying to steal the work so she can make money, and that Gibbon was met by a "whore" trying to get into the situation.
 Additionally, the two thugs from the fantasies have entered the real world, planning to rebel against the author for making them "stand around" constantly instead of playing more important roles, like being officers of the federal government.

 Eventually, however, Dark is mentally cured through a civil discussion with Gibbon about his childhood.
 He states his father didn't care about him due to being a "pain-in-the-ass" to raise, and Dan was often alone in his room to read.
 His father also constantly beat up his wife and kid.
 Just as he is about to be released from the hospital, he has another hallucination where reality meets his novel fantasies; the two thugs quickly drag his hospital bed throughout the building and attempt to kill him, while he also imagines himself as the detective alongside other vaudeville women.
 It ends with the fictional detective shooting the real author.
 After the hallucination, he leaves the hospital with his wife.